wilsonmar/LoadRunner/js_date_lib.md

 The edge test case is someone born Feb.
 29 during a leap year.
 For this purpose, we're saying such a person would have their birthday on the 28th during regular years.

 The month and isLeapYear flag is input to a function to generate the number of days.
 A random number is generated for Day of Birth between 1 and the number of days.

-	Note JavaScript objects are created within the script.